Cosmological Constraints from GW-FRB Associations without Redshift Measurements for LIGO-Virgo and Cosmic Explorer: Introduction

 \section{Introduction}

 The modern concordance model of the Universe, $\Lambda$CDM is largely successful when confronted with observations of different scales \citep{LCDM_DE_Carroll_2001, Peebles_Ratra_2003, LCDM_Bull_et_al_2016, dodelson2024modern}.
 However, in recent years, observations of increased precision have presented new challenges \citep{Perivolaropoulos_Skara_2022, Peebles_LCDM_overview_2025}.
 One of the most famous puzzles is the ``Hubble Tension'', i.e. the statistically significant differences on the Hubble-Lema\^{i}tre parameter $H_0$ \citep{Hubble_1929, Lemaitre_1931} obtained by different experiments. ``Early Universe'' experiments constrain its value to $H_0 \simeq 67$ km/s/Mpc \citep{Planck_Cosmo_param_2018}, while ``late Universe'' observations measure $H_0$ as $\simeq 73$ km/s/Mpc \citep{SN_Ho_2019, SN_Ho_2021}, with statistical uncertainties small enough for the $H_0$ posteriors to not overlap at more than $3\sigma$.
+In recent years, the statistical uncertainties can even reach a $\sim 7\sigma$ difference between ``early Universe'' and ``late Universe'' measurement, with $H_0 = 67.19 \pm 0.38$ km/s/Mpc \citep{2026PhRvDH06719} and $H_0 = 73.50\pm 0.81$ km/s/Mpc \citep{2026AnAH07350} respectively\footnote{Uncertainties correspond to $68$\% confidence intervals.}.
 In addition, the latest data release of Dark Energy Spectroscopic Instrument (DESI) suggested possible hints for a more complex dark energy (DE) component, inconsistent with a cosmological constant \citep{DESI_2025}.
 A plethora of theoretical solutions have been proposed \citep{Di_Valentino_et_al_2021_HoSolutions}, but novel, independent probes, with different systematics are required to be able to resolve the current open questions.

 In recent years two new astronomical signals, Fast Radio Bursts (FRBs) \citep{Lorimer_burst_2007, Petroff_FRB_review_2019, Petroff_FRB_review_2022, Physics_FRBs_Bing_2023} and Gravitational Waves (GWs) \citep{FirstDetection, First_Run_2016, GW170817_H0_measurement_2017, GWTC-1_2019, GWTC-2_2021, GWTC-3_2023, LIGOScientific:2021usb, GWTC4_Catalogue_2025}, have been used in cosmological studies \citep{Glowacki_Lee_FRB_cosmo_Review_2024, Wu_Wang_FRB_cosmo_review_2024, Chen_et_al_2024, Palmese_Mastrogiovanni_2025_Ho_cosmo_review, Poggiani_2025_Ho_cosmo_review, LIGOScientific:2025jau, 2026SCPMA_Jin_StandardSirens}, which add new possibilities to resolve the cosmological questions.